Noémi Byrd

 Noémi Byrd has a broad practice spanning the law relating to the built and natural environment.

-Much of her work is in planning, with other complementary areas of public and private law including easements, heritage and listed buildings, highways, nuisance, tree and hedgerow protection, and trespass.
+Much of her work is in planning, with other complementary areas of public and private law including access to open space, common land registration, easements, ecology, heritage and listed buildings, highways, nuisance, tree and hedgerow protection, and trespass.
 Noémi is also experienced in a range of local government regulatory areas including licensing and food hygiene.

 Having started her tenancy at Six Pump Court in 2005, between 2012 and 2020 Noémi was an Associate Member of Chambers, employed as a lecturer in law and not regularly practising as an advocate.
 Before returning to full time practice she worked on public interest cases, advising prospective judicial review claimants on climate change issues.
 She is a case reviewer for Advocate on public law matters.